ferrocene/ferrocene/ferrocene/doc/core-certification/src/safety-plan/tools.rst

 - Tool classification: T2
 - Level of reliance: High, ensures the safety plan is being adhered to.

-``bootstrap`` is the build system used to build, package, and test the rustc compiler.
+``bootstrap`` is the build system used to build, package, and test the Rust compiler.
 Most of the build system is used heavily by the upstream Rust project.
 However, Ferrocene has custom modifications to bootstrap that are not used anywhere else, so there is only a moderate chance of a bug in the modifications being detected.